rhero12/Glasgow_Machine_Learning_Course-2019/unsupervised_learning/README.md

 # Unsupervised Learning

-For the unsupervised lectures the only required Python packages are:
+For the unsupervised exercises the only required Python packages are:

 * `scikit-learn`
 * `numpy`